 Review their work.
 Most web companies have their portfolios and services listed on their website.
 See if your needs fall into their service offerings and review their current work.
 You'll definitely want to look for companies with a diverse portfolio.

 Meet face-to-face.
 A lot of people I talk to who have been ripped off say they never met their web designer(s) face-to-face.
 What??!!
 If working with a local company is critical in your decision, always setup a meeting, preferably at their office so you can see if first, it's a legitimate business and second, to actually meet the people who will be doing the work.
 Ask as many questions as possible with the attitude that there's no such thing as a dumb question.
 Things to look for on an agency's website is local phone number and physical address (not a P.O.
 Box) as well as a staff page.
 If all you see is a 1-800 number it's a red flag that they aren't local.
-I've seen some freelancers and small agencies use techniques so they show up in search results for web design in all major cities.
+It's also common for a small 2-person shop or even a single person to design a site that makes them look bigger than they really are.

 Read the fine print.
 When meeting face-to-face ask to see the contract and definitely read the fine print.
 Reviewing the design workflow and timeline is important, but so are the contractual obligations by you and the company.
 Key things to pay close attention to are all the fees (hosting, maintenance, etc.) and refund policies.
 You want to make sure if they default in any way you are not charged extra money.

 Go with a reputible/recognizable company.
 If localization isn't a factor, but budget is, my recommendation would be to go with one of the big companies such Squarespace, WIX or GoDaddy.
 At least you know you're dealing with an recognizable company with customer service, large user community, etc.

 Hopefully using these principles will help you get on the right path to choosing the best company to fit your needs.
 Good luck!